 The IGBC-Certified Bear-Resistant logo is widely recognized.
 If you manufacture bear-resistant products, including backpacking canisters, small storage boxes and drums, panniers, coolers, dry-boxes, food storage lockers, residential garbage carts, dumpsters or other products, consider having your products tested.

-For commercial products, testing of bear-resistant products involves a live bear test using captive grizzly bears at the Grizzly & Wolf Discovery Center (GWDC) in West Yellowstone, Montana.
+For commercial products, testing of bear-resistant products involves a live bear test using captive grizzly bears at the Grizzly & Wolf Discovery Center (GWDC) in West Yellowstone, Montana or the Washington State University Bear Research Center in Pullman, WA.
 Larger, heavy-duty, metal products like dumpsters and food storage lockers are evaluated using a technical evaluation.
 Products must meet specific criteria in order to be certified as bear-resistant by the IGBC.
 Products that “pass” testing or meet criteria set forth in the IGBC Testing Protocol are “certified” as bear-resistant and are added to the List of Certified Bear-Resistant Products.

 Certain homemade or modified products may also be used to comply with food storage regulations on public lands.
 In some instances IGBC will perform courtesy inspections for this special category non-commercial of bear-resistant products.